GaoJX123/juicefs/README.md

     <a href="https://join.slack.com/t/juicefs/shared_invite/zt-kjbre7de-K8jeTMouDZE8nKEZVHLAMQ"><img alt="Join Slack" src="https://badgen.net/badge/Slack/Join%20JuiceFS/0abd59?icon=slack" /></a>
 </p>

-**JuiceFS** is an open-source POSIX file system built on top of [Redis](https://redis.io) and object storage (e.g. Amazon S3), designed and optimized for cloud native environment.
+**JuiceFSTTTTT** is an open-source POSIX file system built on top of [Redis](https://redis.io) and object storage (e.g. Amazon S3), designed and optimized for cloud native environment.
 By using the widely adopted Redis and S3 as the persistent storage, JuiceFS serves as a stateless middleware to enable many applications to share data easily.

 The highlighted features are: